3 Plays For Financial Services As AI Changes Everything

 Play 2: Create an edge-to-core business architecture

 Winning firms of the future will organize themselves differently.
-The prevailing model for financial services has become inside-out, as a biproduct of focusing on optimizing their business and driving near-term results.
+The prevailing model for financial services incumbents has become inside-out, as a byproduct of focusing on optimizing their business and driving near-term results.
 The edge-to-core architecture turns that outside-in.
-The most successful companies will start from the customer’s perspective, looking for problems the customer needs solved — and then will organize themselves around assembling the components needed to do that by sourcing them from within the company and ecosystem partners.
+The most successful companies will start from the customer’s perspective, looking for problems the customer needs solved, or their “jobs to be done”— and then organize themselves to deliver solutions faster, at lower incremental cost, with increasing relevance.
+This approach has four distinct benefits: it focuses attention on what the customer values (and allows firms to stop doing what they don’t); it incorporates a solution assembly layer, which is often absent in legacy models; it reveals overlapping capabilities that can be consolidated into common platforms; and it creates a construct for interdisciplinary work in pods (see Play #3 below).

 Exhibit 2: Edge-to-core business architecture